The-Back-Room/Dynamo/README.md

 ### 🐛 Reporting Issues
 If you encounter any bugs or have feature requests, please open an issue on the [GitHub Issues page](https://github.com/SaverinOnRails/Dynamo/issues).

-### 📜 License
-Dynamo is licensed under the [MIT License](./LICENSE).
-Feel free to use, modify, and distribute the software as per the terms of the license.

 ### 🙏 Contributors
 Thanks to all the contributors who have helped make Dynamo better!